-There’s so many approaches to consider; leave no stone unturned in getting people through the doors.
+There are so many approaches to consider; leave no stone unturned in getting people through the doors.

 Add ResDiary to your checklist when opening a new venue!
-Book a demo to find out how it can work for you
+Book a demo to find out how it can work for you.

 Disclaimer: This guide is general in nature and does not take into account your individual circumstances.
 Before acting on any information, you should consider whether this is right for your business.